potoole7/CeCl/README.md

 package for clustering multivariate extreme events.
 It implements the method of [O’Toole et al.](https://arxiv.org/abs/2510.20424) (2025), which uses the conditional extremes model of Heffernan and Tawn (2004) to characterise tail-dependence.
-For more details of the methodology and usage of the package, please see its vignette by running `vignette("CeCl")` after installation.
+For more details on this method and usage of the package, please see its vignette by running `vignette("CeCl")` after installation.
 This package is in the early stages of development; please report any issues or suggestions on the